tikv/website/content/docs/6.1/develop/clients/go.md

 ### Create Client

-Information about a TiKV cluster can be found by the address of PD server.
+The topology of a TiKV cluster can be discovered by PD server.
 After starting a TiKV cluster successfully, we can use PD's address list to create a client to interact with it.

 ```go
 import "github.com/tikv/client-go/v2/txnkv"